gitboltt/killhook/README.md

+# 🪝
+Simple discord webhook spammer built w python
-discord - dsc.gg/binded
+ - dsc.gg/binded
-user - bolt#1172
+ - bolt#1172

-# ❓
+# 👣
-1. Download Zip
+* Download Zip
-2. Extract All
+* Extract All
-3. Open cmd in the same directory
+* Open cmd in same dir (click the paths and delete all of it and type cmd)
-4. `pip install -r requirements.txt`
+* `pip install -r requirements.txt`
-5. run file
+* `python main.py`

 # ❗
-Common Problems

-* Not in same dir
-* Python not installed
-* Pip not installed
-* Python not added to path
-* imports not installed

-# ✅
-run fix.bat
-FIXES MOST PROBLEMS
+* Run fix.bat if you got any errors.
+It's not malware you can check it yourself.
+Windows automatically flags bat and shell files from 3rd parties.